 What is Share Market?
-The main function of share market is to function as source of capital for companies.
+The main function of the share market is to function as a source of capital for companies.

 History of Share Market

-- It was in the middle of the thirteenth century in Venice, bankers started to trade in government of Venice Spreading Stories.
-The idea behind this was to decreased the cost of Venetian government funds.
+- It was in the middle of the thirteenth century in Venice, bankers started to trade in the government of Venice Spreading Stories.
+The idea behind this was to decrease the cost of Venetian government funds.

-- Business and organisations in Italy were also the first to sell shares on the stock market.
+- Businesses and organizations in Italy were also the first to sell shares on the stock market.

-- It was not until the sixteenth century that business in the United Kingdom were able to sell shares.
+- It was not until the sixteenth century that business in the United Kingdom was able to sell shares.
 Many other countries then followed.

-Today, there are stock markets all over the world, The most well known stock markets, and the worlds largest are in the United States of America, as well as in the United Kingdom, China, Canada, India, Japan, Germany, France, Netherlands and South Korea.
+Today, there are stock markets all over the world, The most well-known stock markets, and the world's largest area in the United States of America, as well as in the United Kingdom, China, Canada, India, Japan, Germany, France, Netherlands, and South Korea.

 What is Share Market in India?